sul-dlss/freelib-djatoka/README.md

     mvn jetty:stop

-### Configuration
+### File System Ingest Configuration

-freelib-djatoka will ingest TIFF files in a specified TIFF directory.
-It will also store JP2s and derivative JPEG files to the file system.
-To configure all this, the project's pom.xml can be updated to match your local system.
-In the `properties` element in the pom.xml file, change the following four properties to suit your file system, for instance:
+FreeLib-Djatoka can load images in two different ways: the first way is by loading TIF images from the file system and converting them into JP2 in batch mode and the second way is by loading images on demand, as they are requested through the user interface.

+To load images from the file system, there are four configuration options defined in the pom.xml file.
+To override these, it's best to create a settings.xml file and assign new values to them in there.
+TODO: more details

 	<djatoka.ingest.data>/usr/local/data/images/tiffs</djatoka.ingest.data>
 	<djatoka.jp2.data>/usr/local/data/images/jp2s</djatoka.jp2.data>
 	<openurl.cache.dir>/usr/local/data/images/tmpcache</openurl.cache.dir>
 	<djatoka.view.cache>/usr/local/data/images/cache</djatoka.view.cache>

-These properties can also be overwritten in the pom.xml's `profiles` section.
-Alternatively, you can override the default values (without touching the pom.xml file) by adding the above elements to your `${MAVEN_HOME}/conf/settings.xml` file.
+TODO: more details

-### Dynamic Image Loading
+### Dynamic Image Ingest Configuration

-Explain this here.
+TODO: Explain how this is different from the adore-djatoka way here.

 ### Tile Cache Utilities